yousefelassal/quote-cron/README.md

 > Maxim for life: You get treated in life the way you teach people to treat you.

 > Should someone do good, let them do it again and again.
 They should develop this habit, for the accumulation of goodness brings joy.

+> No one is useless in this world who lightens the burdens of another.